 01 May How to Handle Your Startup Finances Like a Pro

-This is why we were super excited to host Toro Orero, Managing Partner of the Silicon Valley-based VC fund, DraperDarkFlow and Rebecca Enonchong, Founder of AppsTech and Founding Board Member of the African Business Angel Network (ABAN) and VC4Africa, at April edition of #SFANLiveChat.
+This is why we were super excited to host Toro Orero, Managing Partner of the Silicon Valley-based VC fund, DraperDarkFlow, and Rebecca Enonchong, Founder of AppsTech and Founding Board Member of the African Business Angel Network (ABAN) and VC4Africa, at the April edition of #SFANLiveChat.
 Our goal was to explore how founders can manage and grow their startup finances.

 Here’re lessons we learned about fundraising, bookkeeping, taxation, and founder’s remuneration.

 The best place to raise money is your customers.

 “Of those who submit business plans to venture capital investors, less than one percent will get the money they seek.” — HUFFPOST.

 When you haven’t validated your concept at the early stages of your business, it’ll be tough to get lenders or venture capitalists’ attention.
 The traditional startup finance belief, you ask a loved one for loans to help you prove your idea and develop a route to market before sending any pitch deck to an investor.
 “When you have some traction (users, revenue) and are ready to scale,” Rebecca says, “that’s the ideal time to look for external funding.”

 However, Toro argues that the right time for fundraising is never!
 Instead, he says, startup founders should focus on turning their ideas into a business, i.e., doing something somebody will pay for.
 “It’s a tripod stand of beliefs starting with you as the startup, then the market, then the investor — in that order.”

 Depending on what your business model is, this can be a great approach to growing your business.
 Companies that have utilized this formula include Airbnb, Banana Republic, Dell, etc.